ChristopherAlphonse/ChristopherAlphonse/README.md

 # Welcome

 Hi there!
-I'm [Christopher Alphonse](https://christopheralphonse.com), currently immersed in the world of Java and dedicated to honing my skills on LeetCode.
-I'm pursuing a B.S. in Software Engineering at [WGU](https://www.wgu.edu/online-it-degrees/software-engineering-bachelors-program.html#_).
+I'm [Christopher Alphonse](https://christopheralphonse.com), currently immersed in the world of Java and dedicated to honing my skills on LeetCode and Hackerank.

-Every day, I engage in technical mock interviews to sharpen my abilities, all while actively seeking summer internships or opportunities.
-If you'd like to contribute to my journey, feel free to reach out.
-Additionally, I'm also reading [Eloquent JavaScript, 3rd Edition](https://www.amazon.com/Eloquent-JavaScript-3rd-Introduction-Programming/dp/1593279507) through I aspire to leverage my education to its fullest potential.
+Member of: Granite State Code Camp, Major League Hacking, [Color Stack](https://www.colorstack.org/), and [Hack.Diversity](https://www.hackdiversity.com/).

+Goals: To make a difference and introduce new thinking and solutions to everyday issues.
+I pledge to make a difference in my community and humanity, one solution at a time.
 <br/>

 - My [resume](./Christopher_Alphonse_Resume_2024.pdf)